AdobeDocs/commerce-testing/src/pages/guide/integration/attributes/data-fixture.md

 1. Data Fixture MUST NOT depend on another fixture.
 1. Data Fixture SHOULD be implemented using service APIs.
 1. Data Fixture SHOULD have dynamic default data to allow generating unique fixtures.
-1. Validation should be handled by the service class and not in the data fixture class.
+1. Data Fixture MUST NOT handle input validation.
+Such validation should be handled by the service API.

 ### Dynamic default data